valentynkt/BackendGarden/content/notes/Data Normalization.md

 ![[../Files/Images/Pasted image 20240430135351.png]]

-Data normalization is a crucial methodology in database design aimed at reducing redundancy and optimizing the organization of data.
+Data normalization is a crucial methodology in [[database design]] aimed at reducing redundancy and optimizing the organization of data.
 This process involves arranging data into tables according to specific rules, known as normal forms.
-These guidelines help ensure data integrity and facilitate database maintenance.
+These guidelines help ensure [[Data Integrity and Transactions|data integrity]] and facilitate database maintenance.
 By applying normalization, each piece of data is stored uniquely, which simplifies data management and decreases the storage space required.

 ## Content